walter-weinmann/py-mathx-lab/docs/getting-started.md

 # Getting started

-This project uses an **uv-only** workflow and a small Makefile wrapper to run everything in a consistent way.
+This project uses an **uv-only** workflow and a small Makefile wrapper to run everything consistently.

 ## Prerequisites